sosia-dev/sosia/docs/tutorial/usage.rst

 * `num_coauthors_period`: The number of coauthors (Scopus Author profiles) within the `period` desired (if not provided, equal to num_coauthors)
 * `num_publications_period`: The number of indexed publications within the `period` desired (if not provided, equal to num_publications)
 * `num_citations_period`: The number of citations within the `period` desired  (if not provided, equal to num_citations)
-* `country`: The most frequent country of all affiliations listed on publications most recent to the year of treatment
 * `subjects`: List of research subjects in which the matched author has published up to the year of treatment
+* `affiliation_country`: The current country of the affiliation belonging to "affiliation_id"
 * `affiliation_id`: The most frequent Scopus Affiliation ID of all affiliations listed on publications most recent to the year of treatment
-* `affiliation`: The most frequent affiliation of all affiliations listed on publications most recent to the year of treatment
+* `affiliation_name`: The current name of the affiliation belonging to "affiliation_id"
+* `affiliation_type`: The current type of the affiliation belonging to "affiliation_id"
 * `language`: The language(s) of the published documents of an author up until the year of treatment
 * `num_cited_refs`: The number of jointly cited references as per publications up until the year of treatment (reference lists may be missing)